 In order to maximize personal attention, Spectrum courses are generally limited to 18 students per class.
 Master-level instructors emphasize an approach to teaching that underscores student strengths and encourages high achievement.

 To enhance and complement classroom activities, and make class and homework more productive, Spectrum students are required to bring a laptop or tablet.
-Residential students in writing-heavy courses are also encouraged to bring a small, portable printer, as access to printers is extremely limited in the residence halls.
+Residential students in writing-heavy courses are also encouraged to bring a small, portable printer, as there is limited access to printers in the residence halls.
 Some courses require laptops (instead of a tablet) – please read specific course descriptions for more information.

 Spectrum residential students attend mandatory study sessions led by teaching assistants on Tuesday and Thursday evenings.
 Commuter students are encouraged to participate in these study sessions and in afternoon activities.
-On study session evenings, commuters may stay for dinner for a per meal fee.
+On study session evenings, commuters may stay for dinner for a per meal fee of $12.

-All students receive a final, narrative evaluation of their work.
+All students receive a final evaluation of their work.
 These evaluations provide feedback about achievement and performance in the course, student strengths, areas in need of further development, and student work habits and attitudes.
 Additionally, Spectrum teachers are available for parent conferences on the last day of each session.

 Acceptance of credit(s) at a student’s academic year school depends on that school’s institutional policy concerning the recognition of credit from outside institutions.
 Students who wish to receive credit from their home school for a Spectrum course should discuss this option with their academic counselor or school administrator before applying to Spectrum.